SamuelSwartzberg/flashcardifying_text_temp/inf.md

 getting a slice: &[mut] <thing-being-sliced>\[<n>(..|..=)<m>\] slices can be indexed just like anything else.
 Slices' length may not be known at compile time, and so rust can't guarantee that indexing into a slice will not produce an error.

-In rust, string literals are slices, specifically they are slices into the rodata section of the object file. this means that instead of being &str, string literals are in fact &'static str
+when cloning a reference &T, rust will return T. to_owned() is part of the Trait ToOwned. there is a blanket implementation for ToOwned for anything that implements Clone. the reason to use to_owned() is for types where returning T of &T is not desirable, namely &str, hence to_owned() returns a String for str.

-In rust, `String` and `str` are both UTF-8 byte sequences.
+In rust, string literals are slices, specifically they are slices into the rodata section of the object file. this means that instead of being &str, string literals are in fact &'static str In rust, `String` and `str` are both UTF-8 byte sequences.
 Since `String`/`str` are UTF-8 byte sequences, they cannot be indexed, as they could be indexed on a non character boundary (does allow slicing however, slices always have this problem potentially).
 To get an iterator of the UTF-8 bytes of a String, use bytes().